Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

     }
     ```
     **Note**: Not all the non CSM images are signed today.
 Those images can be reported as policy violations.
 2.  **Allow deployment of unsigned container images listed as exceptions** : Customers who want to use unsigned container images (signed by neither HPE nor self) as part of CSM, can add them as exceptions in the Kyverno policy, so that they are allowed without violations in the policy report.
-The policy can be modified using Kubectl edit command or by using cluster management tools like "Rancher" and "OpenShift".
+The policy can be modified using `Kubectl edit` command or by using cluster management tools like `Rancher` and `OpenShift`.

     Sample policy: